 A sculptural project built from found material and reintroduced into the city

 Operation Tumbleweed began with the act of collecting tumbleweeds from desert-adjacent environments, stabilizing them, painting them, and re-situating them within urban space.
-In their original state, tumbleweeds already carry a strong mythology: drift, abandonment, migration, survival, and the visual language of the American West.
-Hanrahan’s intervention intensifies that symbolism rather than replacing it, turning a wind-driven natural form into a deliberate sculptural signal.

 The project’s visual language grew from movement, contrast, and repetition